Claude Frédéric t'Serclaes, Count of Tilly: War of the Spanish Succession

 An assessment which is supported by the Dutch military historian Jan Willem Wijn.

+Even though progress in 1710 and 1711 had been difficult, prospects for Allied success in 1712 were still favourable.
+Only Arras or Cambrai stood in the way of a full Allied breakthrough.
+However, in 1712 the British withdrew from the coalition, arguing that they were primarily fighting for Dutch and Austrian interests.
+As a result, the Allies were unable to exploit the French army's vulnerable position.
 During the early months of 1712, Count Tilly was for some time unable to take command due to an illness.
 His duties were taken over by Lord Albemarle and the Hereditary Prince of Hesse-Kassel.
 The rest of the year he commanded the Dutch-Imperial army together with Eugene of Savoy.

 After the Peace of Utrecht

 Tilly was rewarded the post of governor of Namur in 1713.
 The next year he was transferred to the same position in 's-Hertogenbosch and in 1718 he was awarded with the governorship of the fortress town of Maastricht.

 Personal life

 Tilly married Anne Antoinette d'Aspremont-Lynden countess of Reckheim.
 Anne often stayed with him in the field and had even been captured once at the Battle of Ekeren.
 In 1723 Tilly died and was buried at the Basilica of Saint Servatius in Maastricht.